What Are Extracellular Vesicles?

 EXOBRITE™ EV MEMBRANE STAINING KITS

-Exosome staining you can trust
+EV staining you can trust

-ExoBrite™ EV Membrane Stains have been validated in flow cytometry for their ability to stain exosomes and EVs derived from several different cultured cell lines, and isolated by several different methods, including size exclusion chromatography (SEC), polyethylene glycol (PEG) precipitation, and magnetic bead immunoprecipitation (IP).
+ExoBrite™ EV Membrane Stains have been validated in flow cytometry for their ability to stain EVs derived from several different cultured cell lines, and isolated by several different methods, including size exclusion chromatography (SEC), polyethylene glycol (PEG) precipitation, and magnetic bead immunoprecipitation (IP).

 ExoBrite™ EV Membrane Stain advantages: